Imperial Theatres: Theatre schools

 All children accepted to the Imperial Theatre schools were taken for full state maintenance, lived at the boarding school and could not be excluded from institution until the end of the studies.
 They were trained firstly for a career in ballet (as most difficult to achieve), then in drama and music.
 The least gifted were switched to training as props makers, theatrical operators etc.

-After the revolution both of the schools were divided according to the type of training.
+After the October Revolution both of the schools were divided according to the type of training.
 Now these are Vaganova Academy of Russian Ballet and Russian State Institute of Performing Arts in Saint Petersburg and Moscow State Academy of Choreography and Mikhail Shchepkin Higher Theatre School in Moscow.

 In Saint Petersburg

 In Moscow

 Moscow theatre school was organized in Moscow Orphanage in 1773 by decree of Empress Catherine II.
 From 1784 it was managed by private Petrovsky Theatre which in 1789 became the property of the Moscow Orphanage's Guardianship Council.
 The school became part of the state imperial system in 1806, when Moscow division of Imperial Theatres was organized.

 In the 1820s Moscow theatre school was situated at Bludov's house (Povarskaya Street 13, now Supreme Court of Russia).
 After 1830 the school along with Moscow Direction of Imperial theatres moved into the Myasoyedovs' House|Tolstoy's house (Kuznetsky Most 1, now Russian State Library of Arts).
 In 1863 school moved into the 1822 building by architect Joseph Bové situated next to the Maly Theatre (Neglinnaya Street 6/2, now Mikhail Shchepkin Higher Theatre School; Bolshoi Ballet School has stayed at the same building till 1968).